-Amethyst is a combination oral contraceptive pill (OCP, birth control medication, birth control pills).
-It prevents pregnancy by preventing the release of an egg (ovulation), and thickening the cervical mucus, blocking sperm from getting into the uterus and getting to the egg.
-Amethyst is also prescribed to: treat acne, reduce the risk of ovarian cysts (as in polycystic ovarian syndrome [PCOS]), treat painful or heavy periods, and more.
+Amethyst is a combination oral contraceptive pill (OCP, birth control medication, birth control pills) made up of ethinyl estradiol and levonorgestrel.
+It works to prevent pregnancy by preventing the release of an egg (ovulation), and thickening the cervical mucus, blocking sperm from getting into the uterus and getting to the egg.
+Amethyst is also prescribed to treat acne, reduce the risk of ovarian cysts such as polycystic ovarian syndrome (PCOS), treat painful or heavy periods, and more.
 Read More

 Amethyst birth control pills have two main active ingredients: Levonorgestrel (progesterone) [90 mg] and Ethinyl Estradiol (estrogen) [20 mcg].

 The risks are very low, but some women have experienced unwanted side effects when taking Amethyst.

 Minor ones include breast tenderness, headaches, nausea, and slightly elevated blood pressure or blood sugar levels.
 Positive side effects are also a possibility, too — reduced acne, lighter bleeds, and fewer mood swings are fairly common.

 The chances of serious side effects from taking birth control pills are extremely unlikely, but some cases have been documented, such as blood clots in the head (a severe new headache, causing double vision, or stroke), blood clots in the chest causing severe shortness of breath, blood clots in the abdomen (causing abdominal pain), blood clots in the leg causing leg swelling and pain.

 These may sound scary, but remember — they’re very rare.
 The risk is about 3-6 women out of 10,000 per year using the medication might get a blood clot.

 Online prescription (skip the Dr. office visit and pharmacy lines)